 Andrew Taylor and Mike Wiley in Portland

 Rob Evans won the James Beard Award for Best Chef in the Northeast in 2009, on his second nomination.
-In 2004, Food & Wine magazine named Evans one of the "Best New Chefs in the U.S." Originally trained as an electrician, Evans quit that field and went to work for such prestigious restaurants as The French Laundry and The Inn at Little Washington before opening Hugo's in 2000.
-He was inspired by the quality of local ingredients in Maine, especially the fresh seafood—and he likes that “the change of seasons keeps you on your toes.”
+In 2004, Food & Wine magazine named Evans one of the "Best New Chefs in the U.S." Originally trained as an electrician, Evans quit that field and went to work for such prestigious restaurants as The French Laundry and The Inn at Little Washington before opening Hugo's in Portland in 2000.
+He left Hugo's to concentrate on Duckfat, a small sandwich shop that has it all: classic Belgian fries made with local Maine potatoes fried in duck fat, panini, soups, salads, charcuterie, sodas and milkshakes all made in house.

 Sam Hayward, of Fore Street Restaurant in Portland